top of page

 Incorporate each of these daily to provide nourishment and healing and balance to the body once again!
 Healing the adrenal glands is possible but it takes time, consistency, and a willingness to address root cause issues that may be holding you back.

-Stefanie is a Bioenergetic Practitioner, Holistic Nutritionist, & Functional Medicine Health Coach who specializes in whole body detoxification, addressing Lyme + Co, improving digestion, fatigue, autoimmunity, overcoming chronic illness, functional nutrition, mold illness and more.
+Stefanie is a Holistic Health Practitioner specializing in Bioenergetics, Holistic Nutritionist, & Functional Medicine Health Coach who specializes in chronic illness, whole body detoxification, addressing Lyme + Co, digestive dysfunction, fatigue, autoimmunity, functional nutrition, mold illness and more.

 She is available for one-on-one appointments to support you throughout your entire healing journey.